SeisComP/common/apps/gui/descriptions/global_gui.rst

    Type: *int*

    Set or override the rank of the segment.
 The rank defines the zoom level at which drawing of the segment starts.
-For segments read from BNA files the name is extracted from the second part of the header if it has the form "rank VALUE", e.g. rank 12.
    Default is ``1``.